ArtemFomin-A/currency-converter-ngbootstrap/README.md

 ## Getting Started

+You can open this project deployed on github pages by the link: https://artemfomin-a.github.io/currency-converter-ngbootstrap/

-Follow the steps below to get started with the Currency Converter project:
+If you would like to run the project locally, follow the steps below to get started with the Currency Converter project:

 1. Clone the repository: `git clone <repository_url>`
 2. Install the dependencies: `npm install`